akv-dev339/ElectionMetre/README.md

 # About the Project

-The project aims to analyze voter data across mul ple elec ons, focusing on the addi on and dele on of voters in the 2023 Madhya Pradesh Assembly Elec on.
-By using sta s cal techniques, the system will offer insights into how voter base changes affected elec on outcomes at the booth level.
-The system will provide visualiza ons and reports, helping poli cal analysts understand elec on dynamics and voter behavior trends.
+The project aims to analyze voter data across multiple elections, focusing on the addion and deletion of voters in the 2023 Madhya Pradesh Assembly Election.
+By using statistical techniques, the system will offer insights into how voter base changes affected election outcomes at the booth level.
+The system will provide visualizations and reports, helping political analysts understand election dynamics and voter behavior trends.
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).